Things to do

 Walking

-Explore jump-up country via this circuit, which starts at the trackways building and returns to the car park.
+Explore jump-up country via the Spinifex circuit.
+The walk starts from the trackways building and returns to the car park.
 A lookout over the surrounding countryside offers excellent views of the Mitchell grass downs to the east and the channel country in the west.
 The track is steep in places and care must be taken at the lookout’s edges.

-Branching off the Spinifex Circuit, this unformed cross-country track has subtle track markers showing the way.
-It skirts several gullies, climbs along the western escarpment, then re-joins the Spinifex Circuit before returning to the car park.
-Look out for wallaroos snoozing under the cliffs and lizards basking.
+Branching off the Spinifex Circuit, the Jump Up loop is an unformed cross-country track with subtle track markers showing the way.
+The loop skirts several gullies, climbs along the western escarpment, then re-joins the Spinifex Circuit before returning to the car park.
+Look out for wallaroos snoozing under the cliffs and lizards basking (and maybe a snake!) in sunny spots.
 Experience spectacular views from the top of the jump-ups across the rugged landscape.
 Only well-prepared, experienced walkers should attempt this track.

 Watching wildlife